Decoding the Conversion: 1.2 oz to Tablespoons – A thorough look

 -

 Liquid Viscosity: The viscosity (thickness) of the liquid being measured can affect the accuracy of the conversion.
-Highly viscous liquids might not fill a measuring spoon as accurately as less viscous ones.
+Highly viscous liquids might not fill a measuring spoon as accurately as less viscous ones And that's really what it comes down to..

 To minimize errors, always use calibrated measuring tools and be mindful of rounding.
 For extremely precise measurements, consider using more accurate instruments such as graduated cylinders.